Manju-Veerla/TodoService/README.md

 - Subtasks support for each todo
 - RESTful API endpoints
 - Containerized with Docker and Docker Compose
-- Database migrations with Flyway
+- Database migrations with Liquibase
 - Health check endpoints

 ## Prerequisites